-Preheat the grill to a surface temperature of about 450°, which is medium-high on most gas grills and medium on a hot gas grill.
+Preheat the grill to a surface temperature of about 450°, medium-high on most gas grills and medium on a hot gas grill.
 Clean and oil the grill surface well.

 Pat dry the chicken tenders.
 Trim the tendon off—it doesn't need to be perfect.

 In a mixing bowl, mix chicken tenders with olive oil, kosher salt, pepper, and granular garlic powder (optional).
 Adjust spices and oil according to the number of tenders and your taste.

 Place over direct heat on the grill grate.

-Grill until the chicken turns from a pink color to white along the edge (about 5 minutes).
+Grill until the chicken turns pink to white along the edge (about 5 minutes).
 You will see the white moving up the sides.
-Flip and grill another approximate 4-5 minutes until the internal temperature is 165°.
-Time will vary with the size and thickness of the tender and your exact grill temperature.
+Flip and grill another approximately 4-5 minutes until the internal temperature is 165°.